sanikasurose/typing-test/README.md

 ## 🧩 How It Works

+### Project Structure
+- **`main.py`**
+  - Handles all terminal UI rendering using the `curses` library
+  - Manages user input, screen updates, and overall program flow

+- **`engine.py`**
+  - Contains the core typing logic
+  - Determines per-character typing states (`correct`, `incorrect`, `untyped`)
+  - Keeps business logic separate from UI logic

+This separation improves readability, maintainability, and makes future extensions (GUI, AI, cloud) much easier.

+### Typing Logic
-- The program loads a random line of text from `text.txt` to use as the target phrase.
+- A random line is loaded from `text.txt` and used as the target phrase
-- As you type, each character is compared to the corresponding character in the target text.
+- As the user types, each character is compared against the target text
-- Correctly typed characters are shown in green; incorrect ones are shown in red.
+- Character states are computed in `engine.py` and rendered in `main.py`
-- WPM is calculated using the formula:
-    WPM = (characters_typed / 5) / minutes_elapsed
+- WPM is calculated using: WPM = (characters_typed / 5) / minutes_elapsed
-- The program ends the test when:
+- The test ends when:
   - The user presses **ESC**, or
-- The typed text exactly matches the target text in length and content.
+  - The typed text exactly matches the target text

 ---

+## 🚀 Learning Goals & Future Vision

+This project is designed as a **hands-on learning experience**, not just a small console application.

+### What I’ve Learned So Far
+- Structuring a project with clear separation of concerns
+- Designing reusable logic independent of UI implementation
+- Working with terminal-based UIs using `curses`
+- Writing meaningful commit messages, tags, and release notes

+### Future Enhancements
+- **Personal AI Typing Coach**
+  - Analyze typing patterns and common mistakes
+  - Suggest targeted practice exercises and improvements

+- **Cloud Deployment**
+  - Deploy the final application on the cloud
+  - Enable user progress tracking and persistence

+- **GUI Version**
+  - Transition from a terminal-based interface to a full graphical UI

+- **Internship-Ready Skills**
+  - Modular design patterns
+  - Scalable architecture
+  - Real-world development workflows

+---

 **Author:** Sanika Surose
-*Note:* v2.0.0 will be a GUI version
+**Next milestone:** v1.2.0 → typing analytics & performance tracking
+**Long-term goal:** cloud-hosted, AI-assisted typing platform